Full Accessibility Plan for 2026-2029 – Printable Version (PDF)

 The Built Environment

-The FBCL’s portfolio of assets includes 49 buildings, including three CBSA operational facilities and five investment properties on four international crossing plazas.
-Members of the public have access only to a limited number of buildings as the remainder are secured sites for the purposes of the international bridge operations.
+The FBCL’s portfolio of assets comprises 10 bridge structures, 49 buildings, including three CBSA operational facilities and five investment properties on four international crossing plazas.
+Members of the public have access only to a limited number of buildings as the remainder are secured sites for purposes of the international bridge operations.
 The FBCL also leases commercial and residential spaces to independent tenants.

 Since 2021, the FBCL possesses the prestigious Rick Hansen Foundation Accessibility Certification for its Blue Water Bridge customer-oriented facilities in Point Edward, Ontario.
 Recommendations for improvements were presented to the FBCL to improve the level of accessibility at its facilities.
 The FBCL is addressing these recommendations in this plan.